 Ben is a graduate of the Atlanta Regional Commission’s Regional Leadership Institute and the Institute for Georgia Environmental Leadership.
 He serves on the board of the Georgia Chamber of Commerce and Georgia Forward and volunteers at the United Methodist Children’s Home near his residence in Avondale Estates.

 Karen Kirkpatrick, managing editor of Georgia Trend, has worked for the magazine in various roles since 2002.
 Her background includes a wide range of writing and editing experience, from feature stories to web copy to political newsletters, radio commentary and more.
 She graduated from Florida State University — where she was a member of the Marching Chiefs — with degrees in theater and political science.
 She continues to play alto sax with the Seed and Feed Marching Abominable in Atlanta.
-Karen has lived in Georgia for 25 years and currently calls Marietta home.
+Karen has lived in Georgia nearly 30 years and currently calls Marietta home.

 An Atlanta native, Christy Simo is executive editor of Georgia Trend.
 She has worked with the magazine in various capacities since 2006.
 For more than 15 years, Christy has covered everything from visual merchandising and retail construction to historic preservation, the restaurant industry and the medical world for both regional and national publications.
 She graduated from the University of Georgia’s Grady College of Journalism and Mass Communication.